akkaladevivineethkumar/Sale_Assist_Assignment/README.md

 - **react-icons**: A library providing a wide range of icons as React components, enhancing the visual appeal of the application.
 - **react-slick**: A responsive carousel/slider component for React applications, enabling smooth navigation through product images.
 - **CSS**: Cascading Style Sheets are used for styling the components and ensuring a visually appealing layout.
+- **react-router-dom**: A package providing routing capabilities for React applications.

 ## Link to the Deployed Site on Netlify
 The project is deployed and hosted on Netlify.
 Can be access the live version of the application by clicking the following link: [TANN TRIM](https://tanntrim1.netlify.app/)